Alan Hevesi: Using state employees to chauffeur wife

 On October 23, 2006, the "Ethics Commission concluded that Hevesi had 'knowingly' violated state law."
-On November 3, 2006, Hevesi was ordered by the office of state attorney General Elliot Spitzer to reimburse the state $90,000 — in addition to the $83,000 he has already paid – in compensation for what had been deemed an improper use of a state employee.
-Hevesi apologized in a TV ad, stating, "I'm asking you to weigh my mistake against my 35 years of public service, I'm human...I'm a good comptroller who did a dumb thing."
+On November 3, 2006, Hevesi was ordered by the office of State Attorney General Elliot Spitzer to reimburse the state $90,000 — in addition to the $83,000 he has already paid – in compensation for what had been deemed an improper use of a state employee.
+Hevesi apologized in a TV ad, stating, "I'm asking you to weigh my mistake against my 35 years of public service, I'm human...
+I'm a good comptroller who did a dumb thing."

 On December 12, 2006, Hevesi agreed to a deal that called for the $90,000 in escrow money to be turned over to the state and for him to pay an additional $33,605 within 10 days, making his payback total (with $83,000 already paid) $206,000.
 According to the Attorney General's report, Hevesi had actually hired four (not two) employees as his wife's "security detail", and said employees ran personal errands for the Hevesi family.
 On December 13, 2006, a poll conducted between December 5–11 by Quinnipiac showed that 45% of people in New York believed that Hevesi should resign, while 43% believed that he had paid his debt to the state.

 On December 14, 2006, the Albany County District Attorney acknowledged that he had a strong enough case to indict Hevesi.
 That month, Hevesi pleaded guilty to a felony for misusing state funds.
 In February 2007, he was sentenced by Judge Stephen Herrick in Albany County Court to a $5,000 fine and barred permanently from elected office.
 As part of the plea deal, he was given no jail time and received no probation.
 Prior to sentencing, Hevesi paid the state more than $200,000 in restitution.
 He expressed remorse for his actions and told the judge: "I'm culpable, I'm responsible and I apologize."

-Payoffs to Raymond Harding for political favors
+Payoffs from Hevesi's aides to Raymond Harding

 On October 6, 2009, Raymond Harding, chairman of the Liberal Party of New York, pleaded guilty to charges that he accepted $800,000 from Hevesi's aides when Hevesi was comptroller of the state of New York.